-For H-Line Shipping Co., Ltd., a leading shipping company operating 50 bulkers and LNG vessels globally, an advanced voyage optimization tool is essential to planning and executing the safest, most fuel-efficient voyage.
+For H-Line Shipping Co., a leading shipping company operating 50 bulkers and LNG vessels globally, having an advanced voyage optimization tool is essential to planning and executing the safest, most fuel-efficient voyage.

-The company needed advanced weather forecasting that could enable the ship captain to make tactical, data-driven decisions on the go.
+H-Line needed advanced weather forecasting that could enable the ship captain to make tactical, data-driven decisions on-the-go.
 They were looking for a user-friendly system onboard that would give the captain the latest weather and ocean data in real-time, facilitating route optimization as well as safety.

 Furthermore, H-Line Shipping had previously received weather information from other service providers, but none of these could provide the vessel’s actual position.
 Along with access to the weather forecast, the company wanted to be able to track the latest position of their vessels in order to enhance onshore fleet management.

-In real time, BVS delivers the latest weather and ocean data to the ship.
-This is done via broadband, email or KVH IP-MobileCast in a highly compressed format to minimize communication costs.
+StormGeo's onboard Bon Voyage System (BVS) supplies around-the-clock weather routing information directly to the ship, supporting the captain in planning the optimal route.
+In real-time, BVS delivers the latest weather and ocean data to the ship via broadband, email or KVH IP-MobileCast in a highly compressed format to minimize communication costs.
 The data is used to generate color-enhanced maps and graphics that allow the ship’s captain to identify potential concerns ahead of time.

 “BVS has excellent graphics and is user-friendly compared to other systems,” said Capt.
-Lee Jong Hyeok, Ship Captain at H-Line Shipping Co., Ltd. “Also, captains can download weather data any time they want,” added Capt.
-Lee, which enables captains to optimize a voyage on the go based on the specific weather constraints.
+Lee Jong Hyeok, Ship Captain at H-Line Shipping Co., Ltd. “Also, captains can download weather data any time they want,” he added.
+This enables captains to optimize a voyage on-the-go based on current specific weather constraints.

 “The best advantage of using BVS is the weather forecast coming together with our vessel’s noon position.
-Before, we got weather charts from various service providers, however they do not reflect the vessel’s actual position.
-StormGeo-AWT gives us a weather forecast which reflects our latest position – and the weather forecast is highly reliable.”
-H-Line can now keep track of their vessels as well as the weather, helping them to provide shore-based decision support.
+Previously, we received weather charts from various service providers, however they did not reflect the vessel’s actual position.
+StormGeo gives us an extremely reliable weather forecast that reflects our latest position.”
+With BVS, H-Line can now track their vessels as well as the weather, helping them to provide shore-based decision support.

 H-Line has also benefited greatly from BVS route planning support.
-“In the North Pacific Ocean at winter season the weather was very heavy, so a vessel decided to deviate to avoid heavy conditions.
+“In the North Pacific Ocean during the recent winter, heavy weather caused a vessel to decide to deviate off course to avoid heavy conditions.
 However, we were exposed to bunker shortage due to the increased miles.
 We needed to calculate ETA, speed and miles to go.
 BVS was very useful in preparation for the bunker and in calculating ETA.
-Thanks to BVS and StormGeo-AWT’s strategic routing service, our vessel could arrive without a bunker shortage.”
+Thanks to BVS and StormGeo’s strategic routing service, our vessel arrived without a bunker shortage.”

-Using BVS, captains can calculate the least time, fuel or cost of a route, enabling H-Line to accurately calculate ETA and determine the safest, most fuel-efficient voyage.
+Using BVS, captains can calculate the shortest time, fuel or cost of a route, enabling H-Line to accurately calculate ETA and determine the safest, most fuel-efficient voyage.